 So which is right for me?

-While either of these options helps in an emergency, the combination of medical ID bracelet like the MedicAlert ID and a medical alert system may be the best option to improve the likelihood of getting the care you need quickly.
+While either of these options helps in an emergency, the combination of medical ID bracelet and a medical alert system may be the best option to improve the likelihood of getting the care you need quickly.